• rcr icon

 What you'll gain on completion

 The Lincoln Alexander School of Law is an accredited provider with the Law Society of Ontario.
-See below the eligible hours you may claim.
+Participants were eligible to claim a total of 35 hours and 45 minutes of accredited professional development content, supporting ongoing legal education requirements.

 • Substantive Content – 32 hours and 45 minutes